Ben Curry: Club career

-Curry made his professional debut against Wasps on 4 November 2016 in the Anglo-Welsh Cup.
+Curry made his professional club debut against Wasps on 4 November 2016 in the Anglo-Welsh Cup.
 At the end of the 2016-17 season, he was named a joint recipient of Sale Sharks' Young Player of the Season award, sharing the award with his brother Tom.

-In September 2020 Curry started for the Sale side that defeated Harlequins in the final of the Premiership Rugby Cup.
+Curry scored a try against Saracens in the semi-final of the 2019–20 Premiership Rugby Cup.
+In September 2020 he started for the Sale side that defeated Harlequins in the final to lift the trophy.

+Curry started in their 2022–2023 league semi-final victory over Leicester Tigers.
+However an injury sustained in the win against Leicester ruled him out of the Premiership final which Sale lost against Saracens to finish runners up.

+In December 2024, Curry scored a try and won man of the match as Sale beat Bristol Bears 0–38 away at Ashton Gate, the first time Bristol had been kept scoreless in a Premiership fixture since September 2016.
+At the end of that season he started in their league semi-final elimination against Leicester.

 International career

 Curry was named in the England U20 squad for the 2016/17 season on 14 October 2016, having previously represented England U18.
-Curry was part of the England U20 squad that won the Grand Slam in the 2017 Six Nations Under 20 Championship.
-He was selected as the England U20 captain for the 2018 World Rugby Under 20 Championship on 29 May 2018.
-England finished as runners up to hosts France.
+He was part of the England U20 squad that won the Grand Slam in the 2017 Six Nations Under 20 Championship.
+Curry was selected as the England U20 captain for the 2018 World Rugby Under 20 Championship on 29 May 2018.
+He started in the final as England finished runners up to hosts France.

-He was called up to the senior England squad by Eddie Jones for their 2017 summer tour of Argentina, but did not make an appearance on the tour.
-In June 2021 he was included in the senior squad again and on 4 July 2021 made his debut off the bench against the United States at Twickenham.
+Curry was called up to the senior England squad by coach Eddie Jones for their 2017 summer tour of Argentina but did not make an appearance.
+In June 2021 he was included in the senior squad again and on 4 July 2021 Curry made his Test debut off the bench against the United States at Twickenham.

+In January 2025, Curry was named in the starting lineup alongside brother, Tom, for the first time at international level for the opening match of the 2025 Six Nations against Ireland.
+Curry played in all five rounds of the tournament as England finished runners up.
+Later that year he was selected for their 2025 summer tour.
+He started in both games against Argentina as England completed a 2–0 series victory.

 Personal life

 Curry is the twin brother of Sale Sharks flanker Tom Curry, nephew of former England hooker John Olver and cousin of former Northampton Saints fly-half Sam Olver.
 John Olver also taught at Oundle School where Ben Curry was educated.
 Curry was educated at Bishop Heber High School in Cheshire.
-He has been in a relationship with social influencer Annie Knowles since July 2019.